 Matt’s passion for restoring architectural ornament and a sense of wonder to contemporary architecture is one of the defining features of MGLM’s approach.
 With a goal of creating beautiful buildings that stop people in delight, Matt specializes in meticulous decorative details that enrich and bestow honor upon every project.
-No detail is too small to escape his attention or serve to imbue a space with beauty and a manifestation of the client’s unique personality.

 Matt regularly conceives and executes ornamental and decorative programs and designs for all types of buildings.
 An expert in the design of all things Art Nouveau and its various branches (e.g. Stile Floreale, Modernisme, Jugendstil, & Secession) he has created thematic content and served extensively as a thematic, decorative, and ornamental consultant for numerous high profile projects.
 Recently he was responsible for the interior design and detailing of the major spaces in the Paris and Frankfurt Temples of the Church of Jesus Christ of Latter-Day Saints and has worked on decorative and ornamental details for nearly a dozen other temples worldwide.
 A published and awarded artist and designer, Matt has served as guest design critic at Judson University, Andrews University, and the University of Notre Dame—the latter his alma mater, where he received his Bachelor’s of Architecture and Master’s of Architectural Design and Urbanism.
 He further teaches and lectures on the importance of ornament and architectural detail in the human experience, and holds an executive certificate in Neuroscience for Architecture from the NewSchool of Architecture and Design.